Seoul Cosmetic Surgery

 2. Expertise

 Adding to the price advantage is the highly awarded list of doctors in Seoul Korea.
-Korean professionals have years of experience and numerious academic distinctions in a variety of fields.
+Korean professionals have years of experience and numerous academic distinctions in a variety of fields.
 Choosing to undergo hair restoration in Korea is more than a safe bet.
 But rather a smart and responsible choice.

 3. Technology